SumoLogic/sumologic-documentation/docs/metrics/metric-charts/quantization-interval-chart.md

 ---
 id: quantization-interval-chart
+title: Choosing a Quantization Interval for a Chart
+sidebar_label: Choosing a Quantization Interval for a Chart
+description: Why you might want to change the quantization interval when running a metric query.
 ---

-# Choosing a Quantization Interval for a Chart

 :::note
 This topic has information about Sumo Logic's Classic metrics UI.
 For information about the Metric Explorer UI, which replaces the Classic metrics UI, see [Metrics Explorer](../metric-queries-alerts/metrics-explorer.md).